 First off, during your early recovery period you'll want to be very careful to wear any dressings or support garments (e.g. sports, or post-surgical, bra) – consistently – to get the best results.
-As tempting as it may be to rush out and purchase a flattering new bikini, more often than not it won't offer you the support you need while your breasts are settling.
+As tempting as it may be to rush out and purchase a flattering new bikini, more often than not it won't offer you the support you need while your breast implants are settling.

 Thirdly, tanning too early can impact on wound healing and result in unfavorable scarring or pigmentation issues.

 Once you're given the go-ahead by your plastic surgeon to sunbathe expect to hear the following bits of advice:

 Cover your incisions - Your scars should be shielded from UV light with tapes or sunblock (even under your bather, as UV light can get through fabric).